couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 Index-Coordinator should expect a matching STREAM_END on the same connection until the connection is closed.
 It will honor a STREAM_BEGIN for a vbucket only after a STREAM_END is received.
+Coordinator will then compute the restart-timestamp for affected vbuckets and request will be posted to projector.

-In case projector crashes before sending STREAM_END, or indexer receives a STREAM_BEGIN before receiving STREAM_END, it will compute the restart-timestamp for affected vbuckets and request will be posted to projector.
+In case projector crashes before sending STREAM_END, or indexer receives a STREAM_BEGIN before receiving STREAM_END, indexer can use catchup stream to get upto speed with new STREAM_BEGIN.

 ## kv-rollback

-As part of handshake with projector when starting a stream, Index-Coordinator will get the failoverlog and check for vbucket branch histories.
+As part of handshake with projector, while starting a stream, Index-Coordinator will get the failoverlog and check for vbucket branch histories.
 If it detects a branch history for a vbucket it will move the IndexTopology for all indexes defined on that bucket into `rollback` mode and replicates them to Index-Coordinator-Replicas.

-Changes to IndexTopology will also be published to projectors which will stop streaming UPR mutations for all the buckets.
+All on going streams are stopped on the projector for all buckets.
 The reason we freeze entire secondary-index system is because all buckets are hosted by all kv-nodes.

 Rollback context,
 ```go